yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous delivery in VSTS and Azure.md

     If you think of your work as delta off of a master, the size of the delta increases as your branch incorporates more and more work.
 As the size of your team grows, the amount of work hidden from each other increases.
 And the chances that your assumptions about the state of the code hold true decreases the more you use long lived branches.
 If you merge your code back to master frequently, you demonstrate the direction you're taking the code.
 When you merge your code more frequently to master, the pain of integration happens at the beginning instead of the end of your work.
 This allows you to find issues faster and fix them at the earliest possible moment.
 Merging your code frequently also results in fewer merge conflicts.
 If you're developing a large feature, consider using feature flags so that you can continue to merge your code frequently.

-6. Create a plan on how to switch the source control location from Visual Studio Team Services to GitHub.
+6. Create a plan on how to switch the source control location from Azure DevOps to GitHub.

-    Let's assume you have already uploaded your codebase to GitHub from Visual Studio Team Services.
+    Let's assume you have already uploaded your codebase to GitHub from Azure DevOps.
 First, start by editing your existing build definition.
-When you initially configured the build definition, you selected Visual Studio Team Services as the source for your code.
+When you initially configured the build definition, you selected Azure DevOps as the source for your code.
 You would now change the "Get sources" item to select GitHub.
 This, in turn, will require you to authenticate to GitHub (if you have not previously done so).
 Finally, you select the specifics for your Repository and Default branch.
 The rest of the build and release process remains unchanged.

 *Enhance system logging functionality*